Nova User Guide

 Writing analysis not showing

-1. Check Settings → Nova → Writing Analysis → ensure "Enable writing analysis" is on
+1. Check Nova settings → General → Writing Analysis → ensure "Enable writing analysis" is on

-2. Check the note's frontmatter for nova-writing: false
+2. Check the note's frontmatter for nova-analysis: false

 3. Switch to editing/source mode